By the Sea (1982 film)

-By the Sea (full title The Two Ronnies Present - By the Sea), is a 1982 BBC television film starring The Two Ronnies, and written by Ronnie Barker under the pseudonyms "Dave Huggett and Larry Keith".
+By the Sea (full title The Two Ronnies Present – By the Sea), is a 1982 BBC television film starring The Two Ronnies, and written by Ronnie Barker under the pseudonyms "Dave Huggett and Larry Keith".
 It was the follow-up to another Two Ronnies film, The Picnic, which featured several of the same characters.

-The film followed the extended family of "The General", played by Barker, as they went on an eventful seaside holiday.
-It was set on the Dorset coast in "Tiddly Cove", actually the coast between Bournemouth and Swanage.
-The film is completely free of speech, with the score by Ronnie Hazlehurst and various sound effects and vocalisations in their place.
+The film follows the extended family of "The General", played by Barker, as they go on an eventful seaside holiday.
+It is set on the Dorset coast in "Tiddly Cove", actually the coast between Bournemouth and Swanage.
+The film is completely free of speech; there are various sound effects and vocalisations, and a score by Ronnie Hazlehurst, in their place.

 Production

 Ronnie Barker was a keen collector of saucy seaside postcards, exemplified by the work of Donald McGill, and had published several collections about them.
 The humour of By the Sea was very much based on the colourful style of these, being based on comic stereotypes (an old randy general, a busty girlfriend, a cheeky schoolboy, etc.).

-Ronnie Corbett notes in his Autobiography of the Two Ronnies that the work may have been 'his most personal work of all, and I think for this reasons he had probably been a bit self-indulgent'.
-Corbett notes that the first cut of the film assembled by Barker and an editor ran to one hour forty minutes.
+Ronnie Corbett notes in his Autobiography of the Two Ronnies that the work may have been Barker's "most personal work of all, and I think for this reasons he had probably been a bit self-indulgent".
+Corbett notes that the first cut of the film assembled by Barker and an editor ran to one hour and forty minutes.
 Jimmy Gilbert, BBC Head of Comedy, told Barker it was far too long and commissioned producer Alan J. W. Bell, the director of Last of the Summer Wine, to improve the film.

-Despite being given a budget to reshoot scenes if required, Bell re-structured the film and cut it down to fifty-five minutes.
+Bell was given a budget to re-shoot scenes if required, but did not go so far as to do so; he re-structured the film and cut it down to fifty-five minutes.
 He commissioned Ronnie Hazlehurst to write an original music score.
 To add comic effect and to replicate the feel of silent films, the film was also slightly undercranked to speed it up.